 Ibiza’s sea air can turns chilly in autumn.
-Humidity, lower temperatures and the fact that many houses and flats on the island were designed to stay cool in summer, can add up to a cold, damp, uncomfortable house.
+Humidity, lower temperatures, and the fact that many houses and flats on the island were designed to stay cool in summer can add up to a cold, damp, uncomfortable house.
 You could spend a fortune running an electric radiator day and night.
-A cheaper, greener alternative is to take some simple, DIY steps to keep your home cosy.
+A cheaper, greener alternative is to take some simple, DIY steps to keep your home cozy.
 Here are six ideas we use!

-Technically, this is any item you use to keep wind from whistling through the cracks under windows and doors.
+Technically, this is any item you use to keep the wind from whistling through the cracks under windows and doors.
 You can buy fabric draught excluders in fun shapes, or make your own.
 Just get a pair of sturdy tights, or long socks, stuff it with something weighty like old rags or dry beans and tie the ends off.
-Then place against doors, window-frames, or anywhere else you feel a breeze.
+Then place it against doors, window frames, or anywhere else you feel a breeze.

 Close unused rooms